liufengyun/lctes22-artifact/README.md

 import scala.language.implicitConversions
 ```

-We may create an instance of the adder as follows:
+We can create an instance of the adder as follows:

 ``` Scala
 val a = input[Vec[8]]("a")
 val circuit = Filter.movingAverage(a)
 ```

-We may inspect the representation of the circuit as follows:
+We can inspect the representation of the circuit as follows:

 ```
 println(show(circuit))